 To learn more about volunteering at the U.S. Botanic Garden, please review our Volunteer Program Frequently Asked Questions and current volunteer opportunities listed below.
 If you are interested in volunteering, please submit an application.
 You may contact Elizabeth Barton, USBG Volunteer Coordinator, with any questions by phone (202-226-8066) or email (Elizabeth.Barton@aoc.gov).

-The Horticulture Team is not currently recruiting new volunteers.
+The Horticulture Team is recruiting for the following activities:

 Public Programs Volunteers

-The Public Programs Team will resume recruitment in 2019 for the following activities:
+The Public Programs Team is recruiting for the following activities: